dayrobert/ForceCode/README.md

   * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
   * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
   * verbose:         Output execution detail log to a `DeployStatistics.log` file
+* staticResourceOptions: options to configure status resource auto bundle and deploy
+  * defaultCache:    Set the cacheControl for the given resource bundle as either Private or Public
+  * folderExtension: The folder extension associated with a folder that is to be auto bundle and deployed with a file within is modified.

 There's also one special configuration option that's not included in the force.json, but rather in your vscode settings.json file.
 This reasoning for separating the files is for portability reasons; to make it easier to share this configuration with others and yourself across projects.
 If you open up your settings.json file, or go to Code &gt; Preferences &gt; Workspace Settings and create a new preference, starting with `force` you should see the filesExclude preference.
 This property allows you to have certain files ignored \(exluded\) from Static Resources when bundled/deployed.
 This allows you to create a modern SPA project in a "spa" folder instead of keeping it in your "resource-bundles" directory.
 However, when we build these SPAs we generally have a ton of preference and source files that we don't want to deploy to Salesforce, both for security and size reasons.